Tenth International Workshop on

 |Notification to authors:||Notification to authors: November 27, 2016|

-MULTIPROG is now accepts contributions of regular research papers and short position papers describing early research on emerging topics.
+MULTIPROG accepts contributions of regular research papers and short position papers describing early research on emerging topics.
 When preparing your submission please adhere to the following format specification:

 - Regular research papers: Regular research papers should preferably use LNCS format (up to 12 pages, not including references).
 Single column (up to 12-Pages) or double column (up to 6-pages) formats are also accepted.